Address: Moss Lane, Whittle-le-Woods, PR6 8AB.

 I opted for a vegetarian dish, "penne pasta with sautéed mushrooms and roasted peppers in a tomato and basil sauce."

 After such a promising write-up, it was a big disappointment.
 The pasta was not fresh, the sauce tasteless and could well have come out of a bottle.
-The vegetables and the hearty portion-size were its saving grace.
+The vegetables and the hearty portion-size were

 My husband went for the mixed grill in a pepper sauce.